JiahanDu/simple_redis/README.md

-This is a simplified version of redis written in C.
+This is a simplified version of redis written in C on my Windows Laptop running Ubuntu.